-Sergio Najera is a software engineer at Pericle, an app-driven tabletop fantasy game, a job for which he left a six-figure paycheck – that, and to travel the world.
+Sergio Najera is a software engineer at Pericle, an app-driven tabletop fantasy game.
+For his love of traveling the world, he walked away from a six-figure paycheck.

 I quit the firm due to the company’s rigorous employee travel policy